 Georgia is a land famed for its natural bounty.
 These days there are over 500 species of grape in Georgia, a greater diversity than anywhere else in the world, with around 40 of these grape varieties being used in commercial wine production.
 Conditions are well suited for viticulture: summers are rarely excessively hot, winters are mild and frost-free.
 In addition, the mountains around the vineyards are full of natural springs, and rivers drain mineral-rich waters into the valleys.
 All this comes to say that Georgian wines have a reputation for being exceptionally pure.

-Around 150 million litres of wine are produced each year in Georgia, with around 45 000 hectares of vineyards under cultivation.
-There are 18 Specific Viticulture Areas (a local analogy of the Controlled Appellations of Origin) where the grape variety, planting density and yield per hectare is controlled by the Ministry of Agriculture, and where the grape yield per hectare is limited to 8 tons.
+Around 170 million litres of wine are produced each year in Georgia, with around 48 000 hectares of vineyards under cultivation.
+There are 18 Specific Viticulture Areas (a local analogy of the Controlled Appellations of Origin) where the grape variety, planting density and yield per hectare is controlled by the Ministry of Agriculture.

 Georgia’s wines fall into several zones: Kakheti and Kartli in the east, and Imereti, Samegrelo, Guria, Ajaria, and Abkhazia in the west.
 By far the most important of these is Kakheti, which produces 70% of all Georgian wine.
 The map below shows where these can be found, along with the most important Specific Viticulture Areas.